 Functional neuroimaging, PET scanning, clinical applications of advanced multimodality imaging techniques, epilepsy pre-surgical evaluation, Sturge-Weber syndrome, brain tumor imaging

-Selected from 150 full-length publications:
+Selected from >200 peer-reviewed publications:

 Juhasz C, Nagy F, Watson C, da Silva EA, Muzik O, Chugani DC, Shah J, Chugani HT.
 Glucose and [11C]flumazenil positron emission tomography abnormalities of thalamic nuclei in temporal lobe epilepsy.
 Neurology 1999;53:2037-2045.